 Lauren Richardson is Director of Studies and Lecturer at the Asia-Pacific College of Diplomacy.
 Previously she taught Northeast Asian Relations at the University of Edinburgh and Keio University (Japan).
 Her research focuses on the role of non-state actors in shaping transnational diplomatic interactions in the context of Northeast Asia, particularly Japan-Korea relations.
 Her publications have focused on the South Korean anti-nuclear movement and the role of religion in Sino-Japanese diplomacy (forthcoming).
 She is currently completing a book manuscript provisionally entitled Reshaping Japan-Korea Relations: Transnational Advocacy Networks and the Politics of Redress.

-She holds a Bachelor’s and Master’s degree in Asian Studies from Monash University, and a Master’s in Political Science from Keio University.
-Her PhD at the ANU entailed one year of fieldwork in South Korea and Japan.
-She has been a visiting fellow at the Japan Institute of International and Affairs and a participant in the US-Korea NextGen Scholars Program.
+Dr Richardson obtained Bachelor’s and Master’s degrees in Asian Studies from Monash University, and spent several years studying Japanese and Korean language as part of these programs.
+She also completed a Master’s in Political Science at Keio University in Tokyo, where she wrote a dissertation in Japanese on the “history problems” in Japan-ROK relations.
+Her PhD at ANU entailed one year of field work in both Japan and South Korea.
+She has been a visiting fellow at the Japan Institute of International Affairs and Keio University. a recipient of the Prime Minister’s Australia-Asia Award (2011); and a participant in the US-Korea NextGen Scholars Program (2015-16).
+Teaching:

 The Role of Non-State Actors in East Asian Politics DIPL8012, Instructor & Convenor, Postgraduate

 Contemporary Challenges in Diplomacy DIPL8002, Convenor, Postgraduate